SamSamskies/CarND-Behavioral-Cloning/writeup_report.md

 ####2.
 Final Model Architecture

 Here is a visualization of the final model architecture (model.py lines 29-55):

-![model architecture][/images/model.png]
+![alt text][model_architecture]

 ####3.
 Creation of the Training Set & Training Process

 First, I checked out the center images to get an idea what I was working with:

-![center example][/images/center-example.png]
+![alt text][center_example]

 Then I explored the left and right images with calculated recovery angels:

-![left recovery][/images/left-recovery.png]
+![alt text][left_recovery]
-![right recovery][/images/right-recovery.png]
+![alt text][right_recovery]

-To augment the data set, I also flipped images and angles to try and help the model learn more about different types of turns.
+To augment the dataset, I also flipped images and angles to try and help the model learn more about different types of turns.
 I also cropped the image to git rid of most of the sky since I only wanted to train my model with features on the road.
 Here is an image that has been cropped and flipped:

-![cropped and flipped][/images/cropped-and-flipped.png]
+![alt text][cropped_and_flipped]

 I used [sample training data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity that had 8036 data points.
-I then preprocessed this data by ...
+I then preprocessed this data by removing 95% of images with 0 steering angle to remove bias for going straight, augmenting with recovery angels and flipping, and cropping the images.
+After the preprocessing, I ended up with 24672 data points.
+I only ended up training my model with a random sample of only 2000 data points though.
+The car was able to successfully make it around the track continously even though I only trained my model with that small dataset.
+When I have more time, I plan to try training with the full set and to adjust the architecture to try and reduce the number of parameters needed.

 I used Keras to train the model, using 20% of the data for validation.
-Keras shuffled the data for me. this training data for training the model.
+Keras shuffled the data for me.
 The validation set helped determine if the model was over or under fitting.
 I found the ideal number of epochs to be around 10 by experimentation.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.